 AG Corps HOF & DMOC Classes of 2022

 – Technically, COL (Ret) Kelly had few peers.
 He was historically the right officer at the right time while serving as the Deputy Director, Enlisted Personnel Management Directorate, Personnel Command (PERSCOM).
 During his tenure, he ensured the full-spectrum readiness of the Army’s Enlisted Force.
-He was, during his generation, arguably, the best Enlisted Readiness Manager in the Army.
+During his generation, he was arguably the best Enlisted Readiness Manager in the Army.
 His technical prowess was singularly instrumental and historically significant in maintaining Army personnel readiness.
 He helped shape the Army’s Enlisted force as we know it today.
 His broad readiness management expertise/impact was also demonstrated earlier in assignments in Europe as Chief of Staff, 1st PERSCOM, and as our AG Branch Chief at Army PERSCOM in Alexandria, VA

-– CW5 (Ret) David G. Betancourt joined the Army in 1992 and was appointed a warrant officer in 1999.
-Over the course of his 26-year career, he served in numerous positions throughout Special Operations and the operational Army, culminating as the 6th Chief Warrant Officer of the Adjutant General’s Corps.
+CW5 (Ret) David G. Betancourt joined the Army in 1992 and was appointed a warrant officer in 1999.
+Throughout his 26-year career, he served in numerous positions throughout Special Operations and the operational Army, culminating as the 6th Chief Warrant Officer of the Adjutant General’s Corps.

 – Following retirement, CW5 (Ret) Betancourt continues to influence the modernization of Army Human Resources as a TRADOC Proponent Office Training and Leadership Developer focused on delivering IPPS-A training throughout the institutional and operational Army.
 He also continues to promote physical fitness in the AG Corps through annual challenge events supporting the AGCRA.

-– CW5 (Ret) Aner Henriquez, Jr. joined the Army in 1984 and was appointed a warrant officer in 2000.
-Over the course of his 35-year career, he served throughout the Airborne and Special Operations community as well as the operational Army, culminating as the Senior Warrant Officer Advisor to The Adjutant General.
+CW5 (Ret) Aner Henriquez, Jr. joined the Army in 1984 and was appointed a warrant officer in 2000.
+Throughout his 35-year career, he served throughout the Airborne and Special Operations community and the operational Army, culminating as the Senior Warrant Officer Advisor to The Adjutant General.

 – Following retirement, CW5 (Ret) Henriquez continues to give back and take care of Soldiers, Sailors, Airmen, and Marines through his work with the Special Operations Command Care Coalition as a recovery care coordinator, where he passionately provides support for our injured heroes and their families.